tchotaneu/MultiviewAmine/README.md

 ## 7. Acknowledgments

 This project is a fork of [claudepasquier/amine](https://github.com/claudepasquier/amine),
-with multiview support added by [your name or GitHub profile].
+with multiview support added by [Tchotaneu Ngatcha Giresse].